fuchstim/subframe/README.md

 #### Disadvantages
 -  Message Propagation can be rather slow. making real-time-communication not possible
 -  Pushing messages to the recipients device is not possible, it will have to query the CoordinatorNetwork for new Messages
 -  Sender's identify cannot be reliably verified without a secure way of exchanging PublicKeys; meeting physically and using uncompromised systems
--  Using multiple devices to receive messages from the same address will be rather complicated, as the message is removed from the Network once it has been decrypted and verified, or reached its TTL
+-  Using multiple devices to receive messages for the same address will be rather complicated, as the message is removed from the Network once it has been decrypted and verified, or reached its TTL
 -  ...